LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-2.md

 ---
-title: Module 2 - Transforming data to refined zone
+title: Transforming data to refined zone using Sagemaker
-description: "Training Module 2"
+description: "Training module: Transforming data to the refined zone using Sagemaker"
 layout: playbook_js
 tags: [training]
 ---

-# Data Platform Training Module - Transforming data using PySpark & writing to the refined zone
+# Data Platform Training Module - Transforming data using PySpark and writing to the refined zone

 In this module you will manipulate the data that you loaded into the Data Platform raw zone in [module 1][module_1].
 You will save the result of your work into the [refined zone][refined_zone] of the data platform.

 The refined zone is for data that has been enhanced or enriched and is ‘ready’ for analysis.

 You will be using [PySpark][about_pyspark] to create and test your script.
-You will create your code in a Jupyter Notebook environment running in AWS Sagemaker.
+You will create your code in a Jupyter Notebook environment running in Amazon SageMaker.

 Jupyter notebooks are a convenient way to test code locally as Glue Studio is not so straightforward for code development (despite what the name implies!).
 You can read more about Jupyter notebooks [here][about_jupyter].

-This module is all about prototyping within a sandbox environment and therefore we won’t be pushing any code to the Data Platform GitHub repository.
+This module is all about prototyping within a sandbox environment, and therefore we won’t be pushing any code to the Data Platform GitHub repository.

 ## Overview

 You’ll write a few lines of code in PySpark which will include reading data from S3, joining the two Covid datasets together and then writing the newly created dataset back to S3 in the refined zone.

 PySpark is an interface that uses the Python programming language to access the Apache Spark cluster-computing framework; therefore the syntax will seem a bit different if you have used Python packages such as Pandas or NumPy before.

 ## Prerequisites